pakeke-constructor/umg-mod-monorepo/rgb_chess/w_planning/THING_IDEAS.md

 - On ally change color: if ally is [color], mimic the healthiest [color] ally
 - On ally summon: If there are only [color] units, give ally a random item
 - Turn start: If there are no [color] allys, gain 50% HP.
 Else, lose 50% HP.
+- On buff: If buff type is HP, give all [color] allys +1 DMG

 - Backpack unit, Has a very large inventory space
 - Reroller, Start of turn: rerolls the color of all items in inventory